Reporting on 2016 activities

-In 2015, VinylPlus started to support the recycling consortium Resysta®, which produces a wood-like material based on rice husk and PVC, homogeneously connected in the polymer matrix, and recyclable after use.
+Since 2015, VinylPlus has supported the recycling consortium Resysta®, which produces a wood-like material based on rice husk and PVC, homogeneously connected in the polymer matrix, and recyclable after use.
 The consortium includes a number of VinylPlus partner companies across several industry sectors.
-During the year, collection and sorting technologies suitable for Resysta® products were examined, and other converters and recyclers in the VinylPlus/Recovinyl network were contacted to exchange knowledge.
-From 2016, volumes of PVC recycled in Resysta® products (183 tonnes in 2015) will be included in VinylPlus statistics.

 VinyLoop® is a physical, solvent-based technology that can recycle difficult-to-treat, end-of-life PVC waste and produces high-quality R-PVC (recycled PVC) compounds.
-Now that the technology has been perfected, the VinyLoop® process is available for licensing worldwide.
+The VinyLoop® technology is available for licensing worldwide.